Richard9306/Furniture_store_/README.md

 ## Project Status
-Project is: _in progress_ .
+Project is:  _in progress_

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Change all built-in texts for the user to Polish
+- Improve the readability of forms

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Add CRUD for Orders
+- Add searching
+- Add fitering
+- Add email subscriptions

 ## Acknowledgements